nacn-workshop/network-automation-lab/docs/ansible.md

 In this example, we've used the `-a` flag to specify and additional argument to the `eos_command` module that is the command we want to run.
 Also, note in the return output from ansible, we've recieved the data in two different formats.
 In the "stdout" key, we can see the raw string contents of the "show version" command, as well as a separate "stdout_lines" key that contains the native output as it would be seen on the EOS CLI.

-Running ad-hoc commands in this fashion can be useful for running quick one-off tasks, but once you start to configure a modules behavior with additional arguments, using Ansible playbooks becomes a much more manageable solution.
+Running ad hoc commands in this fashion can be useful for running quick one-off tasks, but once you start to configure a modules behavior with additional arguments, using Ansible playbooks becomes a much more manageable solution.

 Let's examine what a playbook to perform that same show command looks like:

 ```yaml
 - hosts: eos